yogeshagr/golang/src/gopl.io/gobook.md

 These names are not reserved, so you may use them in declarations.
 At some places redeclaring one of them makes sense, but beware of the potential for confusion.

+- There is no limit on name length.
+Generally, the larger the scope of a name, the longer and more meaningful it should be.

+- Go programmers use "camel case" when formatting names by combining words;
+that is, interior capital letters are preferred over interior underscores.
+The letters of acronyms and initialisms like ASCII and HTML are always rendered in the same case, so a function might be called html-Escape, HTMLEscape, or escapeHTML, but not escapeHtml.